Dario Amodei, Demis Hassabis & Jensen Huang: Compressing a Century of Biology into a Decade

 The table below summarizes key companies, their AI life-science projects, notable figures, and their perspectives:

 AI Models and Specialization in Medicine.
-For example, Google DeepMind’s new Med-Gemini models build on the general-purpose Gemini AI by adding medical-domain specialization (via additional self-supervised training on medical data, web-powered knowledge retrieval, fine-tuning with clinical datasets, and chain-of-reasoning prompts).
-This approach combines Gemini’s inherited capabilities (advanced reasoning, multimodal understanding, long-context processing) with medical expertise to tackle complex tasks in healthcare research.google.
-The result is an AI that can ingest diverse medical inputs (text, imaging, even genomics) and produce useful outputs like diagnostic reports or treatment recommendations with expert-level accuracy research.google.
+Google DeepMind's Med-Gemini models build on the general-purpose Gemini AI by adding medical-domain specialization (via additional self-supervised training on medical data, web-powered knowledge retrieval, fine-tuning with clinical datasets, and chain-of-reasoning prompts).
+This approach combines Gemini's inherited capabilities (advanced reasoning, multimodal understanding, long-context processing) with medical expertise to tackle complex tasks in healthcare research.google.
+At Google I/O 2025, the company announced MedGemma—based on Gemma 3—as their most capable open model for multimodal medical text and image comprehension, designed as a starting point for developers building health applications.
+In January 2026, Google released MedGemma 1.5 with enhanced medical image interpretation and MedASR for medical speech-to-text blog.google.
+The result is an AI ecosystem that can ingest diverse medical inputs (text, imaging, even genomics) and produce useful outputs like diagnostic reports or treatment recommendations with expert-level accuracy.

 OpenAI: Large Language Models Accelerating Drug Discovery and Medical Research

 OpenAI is also exploring how its models can assist regulatory science and biomedical knowledge synthesis.
-In early 2025, news emerged that OpenAI had held discussions with the U.S. FDA about deploying “cderGPT”, an AI system to help review new drug applications wired.com.
-The FDA’s interest speaks to AI’s potential in clinical evaluation and reducing time-to-market.
-“Why does it take over 10 years for a new drug to come to market?
-Why are we not modernized with AI?” asked FDA commissioner Dr. Marty Makary, noting that the agency had just completed its first AI-assisted product review wired.com.
-OpenAI’s collaboration aims to answer these questions by using GPT-based tools to sift through clinical trial data and scientific literature more efficiently, potentially cutting years off development timelines.
+The FDA has shown increasing interest in AI-assisted drug evaluation, with the agency completing its first AI-assisted product review.
+"Why does it take over 10 years for a new drug to come to market?
+Why are we not modernized with AI?" asked FDA commissioner Dr. Marty Makary.
+OpenAI's collaborations aim to answer these questions by using GPT-based tools to sift through clinical trial data and scientific literature more efficiently, potentially cutting years off development timelines.

 Google DeepMind: From AlphaFold to Gemini – AI Transforming Biology